SPECIALIST INSTRUMENTAL MUSIC PROGRAM

 Students participating in the band and orchestra are selected from the school’s extensive instrumental program.
 The program is a scholarship based program provided by visiting specialist teachers from the Instrumental Music School Services program.
 Students from Years 3 to 6 are selected to learn the violin, viola, cello flute, clarinet, percussion and double bass, as well as a selection of brass instruments.

 Many opportunities are provided throughout the year for our instrumental and choir students to showcase their talents including such events as the Massed Choir Festival, the Band Festival and our annual Christmas Concert.

 SPECIALIST ART PROGRAM

-Students take part for approximately 60 minutes each week in Years 1 – 6.
+Students in Years 1 – 6 participate in the school’s Specialist Art Program for approximately 60 minutes each week.
 They are given opportunities to develop skills, techniques and processes to express themselves with assorted media.
 In addition, students are given time to reflect on, respond to and understand, various art styles and works.

 LANGUAGE – FRENCH

 Learning a language is compulsory in Years 3 – 10 for all students who are attending Government Schools.
 At Nedlands PS, French is taught to all Year 3 – 6 students, by our specialist language teacher.
 Students learn French vocabulary, greetings, grammar and gain an understanding of the French culture.

 PHYSICAL EDUCATION PROGRAM